Analysis | Timeline: How Trump picked the rioters over his vice president

 “Some believe that as Vice President, I should be able to accept or reject electoral votes unilaterally,” he writes in a letter posted on Twitter.
 “Others believe that electoral votes should never be challenged in a Joint Session of Congress.
 After a careful study of our Constitution, our laws, and our history, I believe neither view is correct.”

-After Pence’s letter.
-At some point following the revelation that Pence wouldn’t block the electoral-vote count, members of the crowd learn about his decision.
+After Pence’s letter: At some point following the revelation that Pence wouldn’t block the electoral-vote count, members of the crowd learn about his decision.

 “Once we found out Pence turned on us and that they had stolen the election, like officially, the crowd went crazy.
 I mean, it became a mob.
 We crossed the gate,” one of those later charged with breaching the Capitol later allegedly told the FBI.
 He added: “We just wanted to get inside the building.
 I wanted to get inside the building so I could plead the blood of Jesus over it.
 That was my goal.”

-Around 2:05 p.m.
+About 2:05 p.m.
 Trump accidentally calls Sen. Mike Lee (R-Utah) while trying to reach newly elected Sen. Tommy Tuberville (R-Ala.).
-After Lee passes his phone to Tuberville, Trump and Tuberville speak for about five to 10 minutes, according to an interview Lee later gave Deseret News.
+After Lee passes his phone to Tuberville, Trump and Tuberville speak for about five to 10 minutes, according to an interview Lee later gave the Deseret News.
 (He remained nearby, given that Tuberville was using his phone.)

 2:12 p.m.
 After breaking a window on the floor below the Senate chamber, rioters enter the Capitol.